NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/2xx Success.md

 Commonly, servers provide this response when a document editor "saves" an action to the origin server.
 It lets the client know the save was successful.

-204 responses never contain payloads and Cloudflare does not cache these responses.
+204 responses never contain payloads and Khulnasoft does not cache these responses.

 ___